written by: Kelley V Phillips, Outreach Coordinator

 Worms are champion decomposers.
 Vermicomposting, is an alternative to traditional composting.
 Worms break down organic materials into a substance called vermicast.
 Vermicast goes by a couple of other names: worm humus and (a fan favorite) worm poop.
 The end product of their digestion is an incredibly nutrient-rich fertilizer and soil conditioner.

 The next time you see a web glistening with dew, glimpse a tail slithering away, watch a flapping silhouette in the moonlight, or spot a pink head poking up from the soil, remember: you’re sharing a habitat with helpful wildlife.
 They may not be so creepy after all.
+But if they become invasive and threaten your home, your best bet is to contact a professional pest control company.

 Kelley V Phillips is the Outreach Coordinator for Red-tail Land Conservancy.
 Her work in community engagement inspires excitement and wonder in nature through education and tangible experiences.